Advocacy pressure points for gender equality and macroeconomics: Exercises

 - Would the sustainable development indicators of your country be able to give you enough gender-disaggregated data to write such a report from a gender perspective?

-3. Recalling the exercise at the end of Section VI of this starter kit, select an issue that you would want to pursue for advocacy at the national level.
+3. After completing the exercises in Annexe II of this starter kit, select an issue that you would want to pursue for advocacy at the national level.
 The below questions can be helpful in formulating an advocacy campaign on your chosen issue.

 - Prepare an action plan, indicating the institutions and decision makers you would want to address for your advocacy campaign.